-- 3. In the Tools toolbar, select the Select 🌪 tool. - 4.
-In the Tool Properties view, disable the Works on Single Drawing option to allow the Select tool to grab artwork on multiple layers. - 5.
+- 3. In the Tools toolbar, select the Select $\mathbf{k}$ tool. - 4.
+In the Tool Properties view, disable the Works on Single Drawing Section to allow the Select tool to grab artwork on multiple layers. - 5.
 In the Camera view, select all the drawings you want to add to your new dynamic brush.

-- 7. Click the Add Dynamic Brush 🌭 button to add your selection as a new Dynamic Brush preset. - From the Brush menu, select Rename Brush.
-The Rename Preset dialog box opens. - 9.
-Type in a name for the new dynamic brush and click OK. - 10.
+- 6. In the Tools toolbar, select the Brush prime random r - 7.
+Click the Add Dynamic Brush 😼 button to add your selection as a new Dynamic Brush preset. - 8.
+From the Brush menu, select Rename Brush.

+The Rename Preset dialog box opens.

+- 9. Type in a name for the new dynamic brush and click OK. - 10.
 In the Camera or Drawing view, start drawing with your dynamic brush to quickly repeat a pattern.
 When you use this brush, you will cycle through the drawings.

-Drawing with Textured Brushes
+Drawing with Textured Brushes on Vector Drawing Layer

-In Harmony, you can use the Brush 🧪 tool to draw with bitmap textured lines.
+In Harmony, you can use the Brush $\checkmark$ tool to draw bitmap textured lines.